 Advice on the countercyclical capital buffer 2017 Q2

-In line with Norges Bank's advice, the Ministry of Finance decided today to keep the buffer rate unchanged at 2 percent at the end of 2017.
+Norges Bank's Executive Board has decided to advise the Ministry of Finance to keep the buffer rate unchanged at 2 percent at the end of 2017.
+The decision was unanimous.

 Norges Bank is responsible for advising the Ministry of Finance on countercyclical capital buffer rates for Norwegian bank's exposures in non-EU countries.
 In principle, countercyclical capital buffer rates in non-EU countries must be recognised, while the Norwegian buffer rate applies for exposures in countries that have not set their own rate.
 Norges Bank does not currently recommend different rates.

 In preparing its advice on the countercyclical capital buffer, Norges Bank has exchanged information and assessments with Finanstilsynet (Financial Supervisory Authority of Norway).